JayKandari/exercises-and-examples/README.md

 8. Wait for maintainer to merge the pull request.

-9. Pull the latest development branch to see the new changes.
+9. Pull the latest development branch to see the new changes. git pull upstream master